Sepsis, Severe Infections and Stewardship pathway

 Fellowships

-Endorsement: The pathway is endorsed by the Infection Section and the Systemic Inflammation and Sepsis Section, ESICM.
+Endorsement: The pathway is endorsed by the Infection Section, the Pharmacology and Pharmacotherapy Section, and the Systemic Inflammation and Sepsis Section, ESICM.

 Further questions?
 Contact us at education@esicm.org